The legal test the local authority must apply

 - School progress data, target records, and annual reports

-- Correspondence with the school SENDCO and LA SEND team
+- Correspondence with the school SENDCO and local authority SEND team

 - Your own detailed parent statement describing your child's needs and daily difficulties